vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-toes-with-eyes-open-with-history.md

 to things being busy.
-Specifically, in light of the [best practices around exercise adjustment during hectic times](../../best-practices/best-practices-around-exercise-adjustment-during-hectic-times.md#balance-exercises-and-other-niche-exercises), I deprioritized this exercise during the hectic t imes.
+Specifically, in light of the [best practices around exercise adjustment during hectic times](../../best-practices/best-practices-around-exercise-adjustment-during-hectic-times.md#balance-exercises-and-other-niche-exercises), I deprioritized this exercise during the hectic times.

 The few times I was able to do the exercise were mostly during rice prep, while waiting for water to be filtered by the water filter